Zhi-704/Bandcamp-Tracker/dashboard/README.md

 To run : `streamlit run tracker.py`

-The whole folder contains scripts to run the dashboard which displays visualisations and
+The whole folder contains scripts to run the dashboard which displays visualisations and analytics to do with music purchases on bandcamp.